Scouting America: Religion

+Sexuality

+For decades, the BSA had no policies explicitly excluding members on the grounds of their sexuality, but as more Scouts came out, the association began writing policies against letting gay people participate.
+The first policies were created at least as early as 1978, and banned "avowed or known homosexuals".
+One of the first challenges was lodged in 1980 by an Eagle Scout who was barred from becoming an assistant scoutmaster after the BSA learned he had attended prom with another boy.
+During the 1990s the BSA continued fighting legal battles over the participation of gay men while other scouting organizations like the Girl Scouts of the USA, the British Scout Association, and Scouts Canada increased inclusion of gay members and leaders.
 In 2000, the Supreme Court ruled in Boy Scouts of America v.
 Dale that Boy Scouts and all similar, private voluntary organizations have the constitutionally protected right under the First Amendment of freedom of association to set membership standards.
 In 2004, the BSA adopted a new policy statement, including a "Youth Leadership" policy that disallowed members to continue in leadership positions if they held themselves as "open and avowed homosexuals".

 At the Scouts annual meeting in April 2012, a leader from the Northeast presented a resolution that "would allow individual units to accept gays as adult leaders".
 However, in July 2012, at the culmination of a review started in 2010, an 11-person committee convened by the BSA reached a "unanimous consensus" recommending retaining the gay-exclusion policy.
 Intel, UPS, and Merck cut financial ties with Scouting America over this decision.
-Within the BSA National Executive Board, members James Turley, CEO of Ernst & Young, and Randall Stephenson, CEO of AT&T and who was then "on track to become president of the Scout's national board in 2014", and later did become president, publicly opposed the policy and stated their intention "to work from within the BSA Board to actively encourage dialogue and sustainable progress" in changing the policy.
+Within the BSA National Executive Board, the members James Turley, CEO of Ernst & Young, and Randall Stephenson, CEO of AT&T and who was then "on track to become president of the Scout's national board in 2014", and later did become president, publicly opposed the policy and stated their intention "to work from within the BSA Board to actively encourage dialogue and sustainable progress" in changing the policy.
 On January 28, 2013, the BSA announced it was considering rescinding the ban on homosexuals, allowing chartered organizations to determine local policy.